 Board of Managers

-Steve Bock – President and CEO
+Steve Bock – Founder and CEO

 Steve Bock is the President, CEO and Founder of Subsentio.
 He oversees all aspects of the company’s sales, marketing and operations and has grown the company from a small consulting firm to the largest Trusted Third Party provider of CALEA compliance solutions in the United States.